Washington, DC Drunk Driving Charges Explained

 Driving Under the Influence (DUI)

 The second type of drunk driving charge is Driving Under the Influence (DUI).
 Here, the government is required to prove that the defendant operated a vehicle while under the influence of intoxicating alcohol or drugs and that their ability to drive was impaired.
 The government can use a variety of methods including observation, blood or urine tests, or field sobriety tests.
 This is harder to prove than a DWI in some ways, but the officers will usually look at all of your actions and statements made during the arrest.
 As your Washington, DC DUI lawyer will explain to you, a DUI does not require any specific BAC reading for a conviction.
-The penalty for a first offense DUI is the same as a DWI – a fine of up to $300 and a maximum of 90 days in jail which can be suspended.
+The penalty for a first offense DUI is the same as a DWI – a fine of up to $1,000 and a maximum of 180 days in jail.

 If you have been charged with a DUI in the District of Columbia, a skilled DUI defense lawyer can question the arresting offer on the witness stand and look for any errors made when performing a field sobriety test or other police procedures.